 West Cornwall · TR18

 A well-designed loft conversion adds a bedroom, an en-suite and useful storage to homes that were never built with the upper floor in mind — usually inside permitted development and almost always cheaper per square metre than extending sideways.
-In Gulval, that work is shaped by the place itself — Gulval is a historic parish village just north-east of Penzance, with a fifteenth-century church, granite cottages around a sheltered green and views down to Mounts Bay, with a building stock that leans toward granite churchyard cottages and Georgian rectory-era houses.
+A Gulval brief starts on the street, not the screen — Gulval is a historic parish village just north-east of Penzance, with a fifteenth-century church, granite cottages around a sheltered green and views down to Mounts Bay, with a building stock that leans toward Georgian rectory-era houses and modern infill on field-edge plots.

 Local context